Motorpsycho (band)

 Motorpsycho is a Norwegian rock band from Trondheim.
 Their music can generally be defined as progressive or psychedelic rock, but they also mix in elements from alternative, jazz, post-rock, pop, country and many other musical styles.
-The members of the band are Bent Sæther (born 18 February 1969, bass/vocals), Hans Magnus "Snah" Ryan (born 31 December 1969, guitar/vocals) and Tomas Järmyr (drums).
-Until March 2005, Håkon Gebhardt (born 21 June 1969) was the band's drummer.
+The stable members of the band are Bent Sæther (born 18 February 1969, bass/vocals) and Hans Magnus "Snah" Ryan (born 31 December 1969, guitar/vocals).
+From 1992 to March 2005, Håkon Gebhardt (born 21 June 1969) was the band's drummer.
 From December 2007 to May 2016 Kenneth Kapstad was the drummer of the band, being replaced by Tomas Järmyr, who joined in early 2017.
 Järmyr left the band in January 2023.